✓ Lagt i kurven → Se kurv

 • Mark major depressions, puddles and unevenness with cones or spray paint

-• Remove winter debris (leaves, twigs, sand from plowing) with broom or light equipment
+• Remove winter debris — leaves, twigs, sand from plowing

-• Check all lines after winter – look for damage, loose anchors, and proper tension
+• Check all lines after winter — damage, loose anchors, tension

-• ⚠️ Don't apply clay yet – the court is too cold/wet.
-This can lead to dust, clay migration and poor binding.
+⚠ Don't apply clay yet — the court is too cold / wet.
+This leads to dust, clay migration and poor binding.

 Structural Work and Leveling